Syrian opposition (2011–2024): Territorial control

+Territorial control following the 2024 Syrian opposition offensives and the fall of the Assad regime in December.

+Following the fall of the Assad regime, various Syrian opposition groups have a notable presence in Syria.
+The primary group is Hay'at Tahrir al-Sham, which led the 2024 Syrian opposition offensives.
+Their forces controlled most major cities in Syria, including Aleppo, Hama, Homs, and Damascus.
+Other groups include the Syrian National Army which controlled significant areas in Northern Syria, along with the Southern Operations Room which is present in Southern Syria.
+Besides that, the Syrian Democratic Forces also maintained a presence in Northeastern Syria in several governorates, including Hasakah, Raqqa, Aleppo, and Deir ez-Zor.

 Interim Government

 In April 2015, after the Second Battle of Idlib, the interim seat of the Syrian Interim Government was proposed to be Idlib, in the Idlib Governorate.
 However, this move was rejected by the al-Nusra Front and Ahrar al-Sham-led Army of Conquest, which between them controlled Idlib.
 According to the Syrian National Coalition, in 2017 there were 404 opposition-aligned local councils operating in villages, towns, and cities controlled by rebel forces.
 In 2016, the Syrian Interim Government became established within the Turkish-controlled areas.

 Salvation Government

 The Salvation Government extends authority in Idlib, Aleppo, Hama, Homs, and the coastal regions of Northwestern Syria.

 Al-Tanf Garrison

 The Al-Tanf Garrison controls the city of Palmyra and surrounding areas near the Al-Tanf military base.

 Southern Front

 The Southern Front controls areas on the border with Jordan and the Golan Heights, including all of the Daraa Governorate and part of the Quneitra Governorate.